CNuge/SalmonEuAdmix/README.md

         - want the imputation based on the training data, not based off of the new data
             - could have a param added to enable either.
 - make it pip installable?
+- lint the code to get you spacing and formatting pretty and proper